Kevin Cannavò: Career

 He is a product of youth teams of Palermo.
 He signed his first professional contract with the club on 4 October 2018 for a term of 4 years.

 He made his Serie B debut for Palermo on 26 January 2019 in a game against Cremonese, as a 75th-minute substitute for Ivaylo Chochev.

 Empoli

 On 18 July 2019, Cannavò signed to Serie B club Empoli for free.
 He mostly played for their Under-19 squad in the 2019–20 season, he was called up to the senior squad 10 times but remained on the bench on all those occasions.

 Vis Pesaro

 On 21 August 2020, he joined Vis Pesaro on loan.
 On 5 July 2021, he moved to Vis Pesaro on a permanent basis and signed a three-year contract.

-On 24 January 2023, Cannavò was loaned by Padova.
+On 24 January 2023, Cannavò was loaned to Serie C club Padova.
+On 1 September 2023, Cannavò was loaned to fellow Serie C club Lumezzane, with an option for the Lombardian club to sign the player by the end of the season permanently.

+Venezia

+On 14 August 2025, Cannavò signed a three-year contract with Venezia in Serie B. On the same day, he was loaned out to Cosenza.